 Approvals for Logos and Marks

-To use any of Purdue’s brand marks and logos, please contact the Office of Marketing and Media for review and approval.
+To use any of Purdue’s brand marks and logos, please contact the Marketing and Communications for review and approval.
 The office can provide specific guidance on incorporating brand assets or usage recommendations.